 The name Paskal is an abbreviation of the street where this place is situated, Pasar Kaliki street.
 A 700-m long array of food stalls ready to spoil customers with their 1100 menu.
 The food range from Bandung’s top delicacies to dishes from other regions of Indonesia.
 There are international options too, such as Asian – Korean and Japanese – and Western food.

 Paskal Food Market is also a cozy place to hang out.
 Many of Bandung’s famous cafes open a branch here, offering choices of coffees and other beverages.
 There are live music performances to entertain visitors every day.
 On occasion, the venue hosts live show sports events like the World Cup and Moto GP.

 Paskal Food Market’s Top Picks

-The thousands menu at Food Market will confuse any first-timer here.
+The thousands of menus at Food Market will confuse any first-timer here.
 Here are some highlights: Sate Maulana Yusuf, Gado-Gado Cihampit, and Taliwang Jaya.
 As the name indicated, Sate Maulana Yusuf sells Indonesian traditional meat skewer, satay.
 Their recipe has been perfected since 1950, making it one of the legendary cuisines in Bandung.

-Gado-Gado Cihapit, an Indonesian traditional salad made from boiled eggs and vegetables.
+Gado-Gado Cihapit, is an Indonesian traditional salad made from boiled eggs and vegetables.
 Established in 1979, the restaurant is known for its tasty peanut sauce.
 Which, unlike a typical Gado-Gado sauce, is not spicy at all.
 Queue among impatient food hunters at their Paskal Food Market stall.

 At only Rp21.000 per portion, the taste of the melting sauce will make this dish seems underpriced.
 Taliwang Jaya’s best-selling dish is roasted chicken.
 Taste how the spices’ flavor marinated well inside the juicy meat.
 The dish is served with warm rice and fresh vegetables.
 Diners can also request additional side dishes, such as fried tempeh and tofu.

 Famous Picks For Snacks & Dessert